Cooperative Retriever and Ranker in Deep Recommenders: Cooperative Retriever and Ranker

 \subsection{Training Ranker with Retriever}

-\subsubsection{Loss Function}
+\subsubsection{\textbf{Loss Function}}

 In this paper, we optimize the ranker w.r.t sampled log-softmax, which is an asymptotic-unbiased estimation of log-softmax.
-The use of log-softmax is motivated by its close relationship with the logarithm of Mean Reciprocal Rank (MRR) and the excellent recommendation performance~\cite{liang2018variational}.
+The use of log-softmax is motivated by its close relationship with the logarithm of both Mean Reciprocal Rank (MRR) and Normalized Discounted Cumulative Gain (NDCG)~\cite{bruch2019analysis} as well as the excellent recommendation performance~\cite{liang2018variational}.
 Assuming the positive item is $k$ at a context $c$, the log-softmax objective w.r.t $k$ is formulated as follows:

 where the inequality holds due to $\exp(\cdot) \ge \mathbb{I}_{\ge 0}(\cdot)$.